nicolaka/docker-networking-workshop/README.md

 Hi, welcome to the Docker Networking Workshop!

-You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge and Overlay networking, and finally learning about the Swarm Routing Mesh.
+You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge and Overlay networking, load-balancing, service discovery and more!

 > **Difficulty**: Beginner to Intermediate

-> **Time**: Approximately 45 minutes
+> **Time**: 1 hour

 > **Tasks**:
 >
 > * [Prerequisites](#prerequisites)
 > * [Section #1 - Networking Basics](#task1)
 > * [Section #2 - Bridge Networking](#task2)